Stretch Your Travel Budget with Smart Currency Exchange Strategies

-If you’re an American staying at a resort in a foreign country, understanding how to get the best currency exchange rates is essential to avoid losing money during your vacation.
+Whether you’re staying at a luxury resort or exploring local markets, knowing how to get the best exchange rates is essential.

 1. Understanding Currency Exchange Rates